-A user can access the unrestricted component once he can access the containing project.
-With enabled Restricted access the access to the component requires explicit permission to the component (or containing component list).
+A user can access the unrestricted component once able to access the containing project.
+With Restricted access turned on, access to the component requires explicit permission to that component (or a component list it is in).

 2.6.5 Managing users and groups